pmacik/openshiftio-performance-common/README.md

 # openshiftio-performance-common
-Common scripts used for performance testing of Openshift.io
+Common utility scripts used for performance testing of Openshift.io